hawc2/hawc2.github.io/content/_index.md

 ## Portfolio

+My creative work represented here ranges from translation of literary works to their adaptation for the theater.

+{{< figure class="avatar" src="/avatar.png" alt="avatar">}}

 For more info about my academic scholarship and related professional experience, please visit my [CV](/cv).

 For my creative work in translation, dramaturgy, and digital new media arts, see my [Portfolio](/portfolio).